On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Preliminaries

 \subsection{Image Resizing}

-\lblsec{image_resizing} Depending on the dataset and training size, the resizing operations $\resizeFID$ and $\resizefakeFID$ in \reffig{fid_steps} could be either downsampling or upsampling.
-Downsampling is the primary focus of this investigation, as it involves \textit{throwing away information} and is more error-prone. \myparagraph{Downsampling variants.} A central tenet in classic image processing, signal processing, graphics, and vision~\cite{foley1994introduction,forsyth2012computer,szeliski2010computer,gonzalez2002digital, oppenheim1999discrete} is to blur or ``prefilter'' before subsampling, as a means of approximately removing the high-frequency information (thus preventing its misrepresentation downstream).
-Different filters have subtle tradeoffs in their runtime and behavioral characteristics:
+\lblsec{image_resizing} Depending on the dataset and training size, the resizing operations ($\resizeFID$, $\resizefakeFID$) in \reffig{fid_steps} can either be downsampling or upsampling.
+Downsampling is the primary focus of this investigation, as it involves \textit{throwing away information}.
+Methods for downsampling is a common study in the fields of signal and image processing~\cite{oppenheim1999discrete,gonzalez2002digital}.

-\begin{itemize} \item \textbf{nearest} is using the most naive approach of subsampling every N-th element and often leads to aliasing -- the high-frequency information in the original image becomes misrepresented in the downsampled image.
-Incorrectly implemented filters inadvertently resemble this naive approach. \item \textbf{box} is the simplest linear filter; while better than naive subsampling above, it is typically not used. \item \textbf{bilinear} and \textbf{lanczos} are increasingly powerful \textit{linear} filters (with increasing runtime) and used more often. \item \textbf{bicubic} is nonlinear filter that provides sharper edges, with drawbacks being higher runtime and possible out-of-range values. \end{itemize}

-The top row of \reffig{teaser} illustrates several filters (implemented by \textbf{PIL}) applied to downsampling a sparse image of a circle.
-Using any of these filters provides a reasonable representation of the original input circle, even when severely downsampled.
-Surprisingly, while these results look similar visually, the subtle differences are enough to make FID computation non-comparable, if different pre-processing is used.
-Secondly, most common libraries implement these operations incorrectly, as explored below.

-\myparagraph{Implementations.} The definitions of downsampling functions are mathematical and \textit{should never be a function of the library being used}.
-Unfortunately, implementations differ across commonly-used libraries.
-We describe the libraries and functions we investigate.